MontaineHOA/CCnR/11_architectural_control.md

 All plans and specifications
-required to be submitted to the Committee shall be submitted by mail to the address of the Committee m duplicate.
+required to be submitted to the Committee shall be submitted by mail to the address of the Committee in duplicate.
 The written subm1ss1on shall contain the name and address of the Owner submitting construction plans and specs which include, but are not limited to. a site plan, architectural, grading, lighting, and landscape plans.
 The plans and spec1ficat1ons should contain the following information: